-The primary mission of Student Life at Lackawanna is to offer to members of the college community a variety of events, programs and activities that complement the curriculum, enhance the overall quality of life within the College, and expose as many people as possible to a variety of social and cultural programs.
-Under the guidance of the Director of Student Life, many clubs and organizations provide an assortment of activities in which any student may participate.
-These include the Student Government Association, a ski club and chess club.
-Membership in the Phi Beta Lambda and Phi Theta Kappa honor societies is also an option for qualified students
+The primary mission of Student Life at Lackawanna is to offer members of the college community a variety of events, programs and activities that complement the curriculum, enhance the overall quality of life within the College, and expose as many people as possible to a variety of social and cultural programs.
+Many student organizations provide an assortment of activities in which any student may participate.
+These include, but are not limited to, Pinky Swear, Cheer, Criminal Justice and PRIDE.
+Membership in the Phi Beta Lambda and Phi Theta Kappa honor societies is also an option for qualified students.

-Involvement in student activities allows students to develop an institutional spirit and identity through social interaction with their peers, staff, faculty, administrators and members of the local community.
-This spirit can be illustrated by the active role Student Government plays at the College.
-Through its elected officers, Student Government is the official voice of the student body at Lackawanna.
-This organization strives to improve student life at the College and acts as the liaison between students and administration, addressing issues that affect student life.
-SGA members are also instrumental in planning and implementing many social, cultural and leadership programming activities on campus each semester.
+Involvement in student activities allows students to develop an institutional spirit and identity through social interaction with their peers, staff, faculty, administrators, and members of the local community.
+This spirit can be illustrated by the active role Student Organizations play at the College.
+Student Organizations are instrumental in planning and implementing many social, cultural and leadership programming activities on campus each semester.